mckennapsean/dissertation/content/03-framework.md

 ## Visualization Artifacts and the Nested Model

-\sm{reread this discussion}

-As shown in [@fig:nm-comparison], three of the four activities map to several levels of the nested model, implying that a specific design activity can be used to make different types of visualization design decisions.
-Conversely, a designer focusing on just one type of design decision will often move through different activities; thus, the culmination of a complete visualization could involve moving through this framework in a complex, iterative, and _multilinear_ fashion.
+The design activity framework can be utilized by novice and even expert visualization designers to reflect on the design decisions they made by tracking the visualization artifacts you produce in each activity.
+As shown in [@fig:nm-comparison], three of the four design activities and their associated visualization artifacts map to two levels of the nested model, implying that a specific visualization artifact can result from different types of visualization design decisions.
+Conversely, a designer focusing on just one type of design decision (e.g. which data abstraction to use) will often move through different design activities to pick the right one; thus, the culmination of a complete visualization could involve moving through this framework in a complex, iterative, and _multilinear_ fashion.
 By multilinear we mean that a process combines forward, linear movement with cyclic, backwards, and parallel movements.
+We discuss more about movement and design timelines in the following section.

 ![